Geoalert/mapflow-docs-en/source/userguides/sam_model.rst

    :width: 15cm
    :class: with-border no-scaled-link

-   E.g. Result – SAM Aero (zoom 20), containers.
-Appropriate for small typicall objects, requires little manual cleaning.
+   E.g. Result – SAM on  aerial imagery (zoom 20), containers.
+Applicable to small similar-pattern objects, requires some manual filtering of the model's output.

 .. note::
    ❗️ SAM is not provided in :doc:`Mapfow for QGIS <../../api/qgis_mapflow>` list of default models, as the zoom options are not enabled in the current plugin’s design.
 Yet if you work in QGIS and want to try SAM there — send us a request and we will connect corresponding workflow scenarios with all zoom options specified.